 1. Responsible Subject

-MAHs are the responsible subjects for pharmacovigilance and should assume the legal obligation even if pharmacovigilance affairs are entrusted to a third party.
+MAHs / drug registration applicants are the responsible subjects for pharmacovigilance and should assume the legal obligation even if pharmacovigilance affairs are entrusted to a third party.

-An entrusted party should be a legal person in China that is capable of ensuring the effective operation of pharmacovigilance affairs.
+An entrusted party should be a legal entity in China and capable of ensuring the effective operation of pharmacovigilance affairs.

 2. Adverse Drug Reaction Report

 MAHs should collect information on suspected ADRs from various sources, including hospitals, manufacturers and distributors.